Orientation Service Projects

 Emmaus Services for the Aging builds bridges between isolated seniors and the world around them by helping to maintain their independence in their own homes.
 Roughly 500 seniors receive services throughout the year, most of who are disabled, home-bound or simply have difficulty meeting their basic needs.
 Emmaus strives to provide service with dignity and a human touch, assisting seniors with shopping trips, writing checks, bill paying, house cleaning, delivering groceries and paying regular visits.
 Volunteers teach computer skills to seniors at the Emmaus Service Center and visit home-bound seniors to provide companionship and assistance with daily chores and housekeeping.

-The National Arboretum is a 344-acre park that was established in 1927 by an Act of Congress.
-Its mission is to serve the public need for scientific research, education, and gardens that conserve and showcase plants, to enhance the environment.
+The National Arboretum is a 344-acre park that was established in 1927 Congress.
+Its mission is to enhance the environment and to serve the public need for scientific research, education, and gardens that conserve and showcase native plants.
 Unfortunately, non-native plant species are invading the Arboretum grounds which, if left unchecked, would choke out many of the plants the Arboretum is trying to conserve.
-Volunteers assist in the removal of non-native plants and shrubs.
+Volunteers assist in the removal of non-native plants and shrubs while enjoying a brief respite from the noise and crowds of the city.